kali99-dev/Qr-Code-Generator-Bot/README.md

 # Qr-Code-Generator-Bot
-A Telegram Bot that can generate qr code by providing the URL,Text,Number.
+A Telegram Bot that can generate qr code by providing the URL,Text,Number

-API USE IN THIS BOT : ipinfo.io